ZeroMeOut/CubemapViaGAN/README.md

 ## Project Overview

 The goal of this project is to generate high-quality cubemap images using GANs with any image.
-At the image of writing this, I approach the problem like an inpainting problem.
+At the time of writing this, I approach the problem like an inpainting problem.
 This is so that the other parts of the image generated would have a certain flow to one another.
 See my scuffed diagram explaining it below:

 ![Scuffed explanation](https://github.com/ZeroMeOut/CubemapViaGAN/assets/63326326/6f5578a9-7177-46a1-bda9-241bd51f6697)